Air of Authority - A History of RAF Organisation

 Ensign, Lieutenant, Flight-Leader, Squadron-Leader, Wing-Leader, Leader, Flight Ardian, Squadron Ardian, Wing Ardian, Ardian, Air Marshal.

-When introduced the new ranks were adopted as from 1 August 1919, however, appointments in the London Gazette were still being made with reference to Army ranks into early September 1919, their first use appearing to be in the edition of 5 September 1919, when appointments made after 1 August 1919 are in the new rank titles.
+The new ranks were officially adopted as from 27 August 1919, and the first use of the new ranks in the London Gazette appears to be in the edition of 5 September 1919, when appointments made after the back-dated date of 1 August 1919 are in the new rank titles.

 The following is an answer to a question posed in the House of Commons during WW2 regarding time promotions: -